courtneyring/nodejs-brief/readme.md

 Note - if an invalid player id is requested then do not return an array item for that player e.g.

 If the requesting `P001,C123,P002`, then only 2 items should be returned in the array as `C123` does not exist.
-If all team Ids are invalid, then an empty array should be returned.
+If all player Ids are invalid, then an empty array should be returned.

 Request Details...